31clip/Community-Management-Team-Proposals/Community-Management-CCF-Proposal-June-July.md

 # Community Management CCF Proposal

-Sent 20 billion QUBIC to wallet COMMUNJOHCBSTFQKYBCZQGXIPQADSJRODNZKKWBAEGVMZFATRTROETTCRVAI to support Community Management.
+Send 20 billion QUBIC to wallet COMMUNJOHCBSTFQKYBCZQGXIPQADSJRODNZKKWBAEGVMZFATRTROETTCRVAI to support Community Management.
 The Qubic amount was calculated using a valuation of 1600 USDT per billion.

 ### Available Options:
 > **Option 0**: No, I don’t want